Algo-Learners/Algorithms-and-Datastructures/algorithms/sliding-window-pattern/sliding-window-pattern.md

 **When to use it:**

-    When the problem involves processing contiguous subarrays or substrings of a specific, predetermined length.
+When the problem involves processing contiguous subarrays or substrings of a specific, predetermined length:

-    Finding the maximum/minimum sum of a subarray of size k.
+- Finding the maximum/minimum sum of a subarray of size k.

-Calculating the average of all subarrays of size k.
+- Calculating the average of all subarrays of size k.
-Counting occurrences of a specific pattern (like an anagram) within a window of a fixed size.
+- Counting occurrences of a specific pattern (like an anagram) within a window of a fixed size.

 **How it works (Conceptual Steps):**